netlogix/nlxExtendedShopwareLogging/README.md

     NLX_LOG_FEATURES=cron,routing

 ### NLX_LOG_LEVEL
 `NLX_LOG_LEVEL` is the log level of the used features.
+Log level can be upper or lowercase.

 Available log levels are:

+- EMERGENCY
+- ALERT
+- CRITICAL
+- ERROR
+- WARNING
-- basic
+- NOTICE
-- info
+- INFO
-- debug
+- DEBUG

 #### Example

+    NLX_LOG_LEVEL=INFO

+Or

     NLX_LOG_LEVEL=info